amirh89/projects/Django/README.md

 Hello

-This is my first django project called Learning.
+This is my first django project called Store.